Raffaello/bros/README.md

 Aware of that,

-The main goal of this project and its evolution is just for **learning** purposes.
+The main goal of this project and its evolution is just for **educational** purposes.

 ## The Bootloader